Size bias for one and all: Size bias, the lognormal, and Chihara--Leipnik

 Focus on the case $n=0$, so that $\mu_{b,0}$ is mass $1/t(b,c)$ at the point $b$.
 The specification of $h$ in \eqref{mixture RN} implies directly that the hypothesis \eqref{hyp k} holds --- with $k=\p(X \in [1,c)) \times \e t(B,c) $.
 Hence by Lemma \ref{lemma times c}, we have $X =^d Y$.

 The argument for uniqueness is essentially the same: suppose that $Y$ is a mixture of $\ell(b,c)$, governed by some probability measure $h$ on $[1,c)$, and that $X=^d Y$, not assuming that $h$ is given by \eqref{mixture RN}.
-Restricting the distributions of both $X$ and $Y$ to $[1,c)$, it clear, from $\mu_{b,0} = 1/t(b,c) \ \delta_b$, that the Radon-Nikodym derivative $h(db)/ \p(X \in db \, | X \in [1,c))$ must be proportional to $t(b,c)$.
+Restricting the distributions of both $X$ and $Y$ to $[1,c)$, it is clear, from $\mu_{b,0} = 1/t(b,c) \ \delta_b$, that the Radon-Nikodym derivative $h(db)/ \p(X \in db \, | X \in [1,c))$ must be proportional to $t(b,c)$.
 The recipe in \eqref{mixture RN} gives the unique constant of proportionality to make such an $h$ into a probability measure. \end{proof}

 For each $c>1$, Lemma \ref{lemma Leipnik} says that the convex set spanned by the Chihara--Leipnik distributions $\ell(b,c)$, $b \in [1,c)$ is a \emph{subset} of the set $U_c$ of all solutions of \eqref{times c}.
 Theorem \ref{thm ra} asserts that $U_c$ is spanned by the $\ell(b,c)$, so together with the obvious property that any single $\ell(b,c)$ is not a nontrivial mixture of other $\ell(b',c)$, one now knows that the \emph{extreme} points of the set of solutions of \eqref{times c} \emph{are} the distributions $\ell(b,c)$, for $b \in [1,c)$.
+For historical naming and perspective: Choquet's Theorem states that for a convex compact subset of a normed space, every point can be represented as a mixture, governed by a probability measure, of extreme points; this probability measure need not be unique, even in the finite dimensional setting.
+However, in the finite dimensional setting, uniqueness holds when the convex set is a simplex.
+In honor of this, a convex set, for which the every point has a unique representation as a mixture of extreme points, is called a \emph{Choquet simplex}.
 The additional information in Theorem \ref{thm ra} about the \emph{uniqueness} of $h$ is then summarized by saying that the set $U_c$ of solutions to \eqref{times c} forms a \emph{Choquet simplex}.

 It is now natural to ask whether Stietljes' examples, with density given by \eqref{heyde both}, lie in this Choquet simplex.

 \begin{proposition} For every $\sigma>0$, integer $m$, and real $\delta \in [-1,1]$, the random variable $X$ with density given by Stieltjes' formula \eqref{heyde both} satisfies $X^* =^d cX$, with $c=\exp(\sigma^2)$, and hence $X$ satisfies \eqref{times c}. \end{proposition}